 On the top of the back plate there is a heavy welded D-ring for leash attachment and two small back D-rings, to attach a bridge handle.
 The bags are large enough to fit a quart size bottle in.

 The dimensions of the side bags are 3” Deep x 12” Wide x 7” Tall.
-This Mesh Bag Vest will fit a girth measurement from 30” to 39”.
+This Vest fits a girth measurement from 30” to 39”.
 Mesh Bag Vest comes with 2 regular patches of your choice.
 This vest is not recommended for small dogs.